MSM9731/xhr/README.md

-# Ajax Request Func
+# Ajax request function
 ### What is the xhr?
-This is a function to make Ajax requests faster and easier
+This is a function to make ajax requests faster and easier
 ### How to use:
 First, add the xhr.js from your Javascript folder to the project:
 ```javascript